jennybc/repurrrsive/README.md

 repurrrsive
 ===========

 The repurrrsive package provides recursive lists that are handy when teaching or exampling functions such as `purrr::map()`.
+Datasets are stored as R list, JSON, and XML to provide the full non-rectangular data experience.
+Enjoy!

-Will eventually be used in this tutorial:
+For example, repurrrsive is used in this purrr tutorial:

 <https://jennybc.github.io/purrr-tutorial/>